jsvine/intro-to-visidata/_sources/practical/distinctive-birds.rst.txt

 .. raw:: html
 	:file: ../../terminal/output/practical-distinctive-15-sheets-joined.output.html

+The columns that had previously been called ``count`` in both sheets have been auto-prefixed with the name of their source sheet.
+Let's clarify things by using the :kbd:`^` shortcut to rename them to ``count`` and ``state_total``, respectively.
+On the ``state_total`` column, press :kbd:`_` to expand the width to see the full name:

+.. raw:: html
+	:file: ../../terminal/output/practical-distinctive-15b-columns-renamed.output.html

-Finally, give the sheet a shorter name:
+Finally, let's give the sheet a shorter name:

 - Press :kbd:`Space` to raise the type-a-command prompt
 - Type ``rename-sheet`` and press :kbd:`Enter`